rya-sge/access-denied/_posts/2023-09-01-learn-crypto-blockchain.md

 **Cost:** free

-> 1. Introduction covering a computer science and  finance background required for the remainder of the course.
+ 1. *Introduction covering a computer science and  finance background required for the remainder of the course.*

->
->    - The basics of decentralized systems, permissionless blockchains, consensus, smart contracts and contrast DeFi to traditional finance.
+   - *The basics of decentralized systems, permissionless blockchains, consensus, smart contracts and contrast DeFi to traditional finance.*

->
-> 2. Cover the computer science and economic aspects of DeFi  assets, and how they link to CeFi through stablecoins.
+ 2. *Cover the computer science and economic aspects of DeFi  assets, and how they link to CeFi through stablecoins.*

->
->    - DeFi asset exchanges and contrast the traditional limit  order book models to automated market makers.
+    - *DeFi asset exchanges and contrast the traditional limit  order book models to automated market makers.*
->    - various debt models, such as under- and over-collateralized debt, as  well as synthetic assets in DeFi.
+   - *various debt models, such as under- and over-collateralized debt, as  well as synthetic assets in DeFi.*
->    - Insurances, portfolio management and  prediction markets form equally crucial elements to a decentralised  economy as we will elaborate on.
+        - *Insurances, portfolio management and  prediction markets form equally crucial elements to a decentralised  economy as we will elaborate on.*
->    - Different attempts at measuring and tracking systemic risk and its  computability.
+        - *Different attempts at measuring and tracking systemic risk and its  computability.*

->
-> 3. Deep-dive into oracles.
+ 3. *Deep-dive into oracles.*

->
->    - decentralized reputation, identities and proof of properties.
+   - *decentralized reputation, identities and proof of properties.*

->
->    - cover various privacy technologies including  zero-knowledge proofs and their applications in DeFi.
+        - *cover various privacy technologies including  zero-knowledge proofs and their applications in DeFi.*

->
->    - Various attempts at how to enforce data ownership, data  monetization and valuation as well as controlled use and misuse of data.
+        - *Various attempts at how to enforce data ownership, data  monetization and valuation as well as controlled use and misuse of data.*

->
-> 4. Security
+ 4. *Security*

->
-> - Past security attacks, introspect a few of them in closer detail and provide recommendations on how to strengthen DeFi  security.
+ - *Past security attacks, introspect a few of them in closer detail and provide recommendations on how to strengthen DeFi  security.*
-> - The systemic risks stemming from Miner  Extractable Value (MEV) and how MEV can be minimized by design.
+ - *The systemic risks stemming from Miner  Extractable Value (MEV) and how MEV can be minimized by design.*
-> -  Decentralized governance provides power to a pseudonymous collective,  and we will explore how governance works, and how it may be attacked.
+ -  *Decentralized governance provides power to a pseudonymous collective,  and we will explore how governance works, and how it may be attacked.*